jasper-zanjani/notes/devops/README.md

 - **Monitor**: ELK Stack (progressing to Prometheus)

 ## DevOps tools
+Most DevOps practices can be applied via effective tooling.
+Various software stacks can be composed together from modular components that have emerged as both open-source and commercial products.\

 Types of observability tools [[31](sources.md)]
 - **Metrics aggregation**: time-ordered data collected at a consistent interval, allowing advanced calculations and predictive analytics to be applied
 - **Log aggregation**: